Dosage Form: tablet, film coated

 Coadministration of single doses of Lamivudine and sorbitol resulted in a sorbitol dose-dependent reduction in Lamivudine exposures.
 When possible, avoid use of sorbitol-containing medicines with Lamivudine [see Warnings and Precautions (5.6), Clinical Pharmacology (12.3)].

 USE IN SPECIFIC POPULATIONS

-Each scored 150-mg film-coated tablet contains 150 mg and 300 mg of Lamivudine and the following inactive ingredients hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.
+Each scored 150-mg film-coated tablet contains 150 mg of Lamivudine, USP and the inactive ingredients hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.

 Lamivudine - Clinical Pharmacology

 Lamivudine is an antiretroviral agent [see Microbiology (12.4)].

 Pharmacokinetics in Adults

 The pharmacokinetic properties of Lamivudine have been studied in asymptomatic, HIV-1-infected adult subjects after administration of single intravenous (IV) doses ranging from 0.25 to 8 mg per kg, as well as single and multiple (twice-daily regimen) oral doses ranging from 0.25 to 10 mg per kg.

 The pharmacokinetic properties of Lamivudine have also been studied as single and multiple oral doses ranging from 5 mg to 600 mg per day administered to HBV-infected subjects.